CUE Scholarship Program

 How long will it take to earn my teaching license through the CUE Scholarship Program?

-Students begin coursework in spring semester 2018, and the coursework takes about 2 years.
 Students can take 2-3 courses every semester for 2 years (summer, fall, J-Term and spring).
 Typically, students visit the Minneapolis campus for courses about 2 evenings a week.
 Evening courses run from 4:30-7 p.m. or 7:15-9:45 p.m.
 Summer sessions typically start at 5:30 or 6 p.m.
 There are a few exceptions such as some daytime courses on Saturdays during J-Terms that run from 9 a.m.-4 p.m.
 Actual times and specific days of the week for courses vary by semester.
 Each 3 credit graduate course typically requires approximately 90 hours of readings, group work and assignments outside of class time.
 This is a very intense program, requiring a significant amount of time and effort.
 The program is offers required monthly mentor network meetings.

 What tests are required for admission to the University of St. Thomas and for licensure in the state of Minnesota?